sourcey/spectacle/README.md

 ## Optimizing Your Workflow

-If you're a developer you may also want to check out [inline code generators](http://swagger.io/open-source-integrations/) that build your OpenAPI/Swagger API from source code comments so you can automate your entuire workflow from `code > spec > documentation`.
+If you're a developer you are always looking for ways to optimize your workflow.
+The great thing about the Swagger spec is that it enables you to use your API spec as a source for automating and generating all parts of your API system, such as:

+* **Inline Code Generators**: Generate your Swagger JSON or YAML from your source code comments.
+* **Automate Testing**: Automate testing for all your API endpoints.
+* **Code Generation**: Automatically generate client and server code from your spec.
+* **Generate Documentation**: Really?

+For a list of open source libraries in many languages check here: http://swagger.io/open-source-integrations/

 ## More Information